holdex/developers/README.md

 # Developer Guidelines

 Welcome to our Developer Guidelines!
-Your journey to shape the future starts here.
+Your journey to shape the future of DeFi starts here.

 ## For Developers

 _Developers_ are everyone creating value—business developers, designers, engineers, marketers, and beyond.
 We build businesses, products, partnerships, customer relationships, processes, and delivery methods, crafting the future we envision.

 Align with: